Step-by-Step Guide

 Configure how your agent remembers information across interactions.
 Short-term memory handles the context of the current task or conversation, maintaining the thread of work as the agent progresses through multiple steps.
 Most agent frameworks handle short-term memory automatically through conversation history, but you should configure the window size to balance context quality with token costs.

-Design a clear strategy for what gets stored in memory and what does not.
+Design a clear strategy for what gets stored in memory and what doesn't.
 Not every interaction needs to be remembered.
 Storing too much data increases costs and can actually degrade performance by introducing irrelevant context.
-Define rules for what information is valuable enough to persist and implement automatic cleanup of outdated or low-relevance memories.
+Define rules for what information is valuable enough to persist and build automatic cleanup of outdated or low-relevance memories.

 6